-Flying Officer Reginald Raymond Murr, the son of Christopher Murr and Amelia Murr (nee Seaniger), was born at Toowoomba in Queensland on 17th February 1909.
+Flying Officer Reginald Raymond Murr, the son of Christoph Murr and Amelia Murr (nee Seaniger), was born at Toowoomba in Queensland on 17th February 1909.
 Flying Officer Reginald Raymond Murr was enlisted into the Royal Australian Air Force Reserve after swearing an oath/affirmation at Toowoomba on 5th September 1940.
 He had previously served for four years in the militia with the 25th Infantry Battalion.
 At the time of his enrolment he was single and employed as a Clerk (Survey Draftsman) at the Toowoomba Railway General Manager’s Office, and residing at 6 Fogarty Street in Toowoomba.
-He gave his next of kin as his mother, Mrs M. Murr, residing at 6 Fogarty Street in Toowoomba.
-He married sometime after enlisting in the Reserve and his next of kin was changed to that of his wife, Mrs M. Murr, Empire Hotel, Toowoomba.
+He gave his next of kin as his mother, Mrs A. Murr, residing at 6 Fogarty Street in Toowoomba.
+He married and his next of kin was changed to that of his wife, Mrs M. Murr, Empire Hotel, Toowoomba on 26 July 1943 whilst serving with 66 Squadron.

 Flying Officer Reginald Murr was enlisted into the Citizen Air Force of the R.A.A.F. at No. 3 Recruiting Centre in Brisbane on 1st March 1941 after giving an undertaking that he would serve for the duration of the war and an additional twelve months.
 His physical description at the time of his enlistment was that he was 5 feet 8 inches in height and weighed 143 pounds.
 He had a fair complexion, blue eyes and fair hair.
 He stated that he was of the Methodist religion.
 He was allotted the service number of 405261.
 He joined No. 1 Initial Training School at Somers in Victoria on 3rd March 1941 where he was trained in the basics of Air Force life.
 He joined No. 2 Embarkation Depot at Bradfield Park in Sydney on 24th May 1941 to prepare for overseas training on attachment to the Royal Canadian Air Force.
 He embarked by sea transport from Sydney in Australia on 13th June 1941 and he disembarked from the ship at Vancouver in Canada on 3rd July 1941.
 After arriving in Canada he was hospitalised during the period 23rd August until 1st September 1941.